Dougie Freedman

 Douglas Alan Freedman (born 25 May 1974) is a Scottish professional football manager and former player.
-He is the current sporting director of Crystal Palace.
+He is currently the sporting director of Al-Diriyah, where he has been since 2025.

 Freedman played as a striker, primarily for Crystal Palace and also had spells as a player at Queens Park Rangers, Barnet, Wolverhampton Wanderers, Nottingham Forest, Leeds United and Southend United.
-Freedman had two caps for the Scottish national football team where he scored one goal in a 2002 World Cup qualifier against Latvia.
+Freedman had two caps for the Scotland national team where he scored one goal in a 2002 World Cup qualifier against Latvia.

 Freedman started his managerial career with Crystal Palace in 2011.
 He moved to fellow Championship club Bolton Wanderers in 2012, but left this position in October 2014.
 He became manager of Nottingham Forest in February 2015, with whom he parted company in March 2016.

 Club career

 Barnet

 Freedman began his career with top flight Queens Park Rangers in 1992, but never made their first team.
 He moved to Third Division Barnet on a free transfer in July 1994, aged 20.
 He made his league debut in August 1994 and quickly became the club's leading player as he struck 24 goals in his debut season.
 A bright start to the following season attracted the interest of Crystal Palace.
 Despite only spending a short spell at Barnet at the beginning of his playing career, Freedman was voted as the fans' favourite player in the club's all-time history in late 2007.